 Synopsis: After 250 years on ice, a prisoner returns to life in a new body with one chance to win his freedom: by solving a mind-bending murder

-Why you should watch: Season 2 is now available, so if you haven't seen Season 1, you've got 8 hours and 52 minutes worth to get through first.
+Why you should watch: If you haven't seen Season 1, you've got 8 hours and 52 minutes worth to get through first.
 The second season is considerably better than the first, but to get maximum enjoyment, we suggest taking in the first season as well.
 The production design on this is incredible and thankfully Anthony Mackie helps bring the story up to the same standard of the Blade Runner-esque visual aesthetic.
 Tragically, Netflix canceled "Altered Carbon," so there won't be a third season, but these are without a doubt still worth watching.

 2. Another Life(opens in new tab)